jackgray/web-recorder/README.md

   - sessionOptions.json -

     - same as studyOptions but for varying types of sessions.
-Could be left blank to result in a session label of just the number (but is helpful for tracking data to be paired with MRI sessions vs EEG or purely psycometric task days)
+Could be left blank to result in a session label of just the number (but is helpful for tracking data to be paired with MRI sessions vs EEG or purely psychometric task days)

   - taskOptions.json